What is a Circular Economy?

 Originally coined by Swiss architect Walter Stahel in the 1970s as cradle-to-cradle, the phrase was copyrighted by McDonough Braungart Design Chemistry (MBDC) consultants and later became a propriety asset of the Cradle to Cradle Products Innovation Institute.
 Essentially the term helps industries determine the impact of a product idea, conceptualize the most environmentally friendly way to craft the product so that it will be reclaimable, and develop systems and processes to reclaim spent products to be reused in a loop.

 What did Stahel see that no other corporate leader was willing to?
-I believe he was willing to tell corporations that they must take responsibility for their products, pushing aside the notion of disposable, and viewing Mother Nature as the ultimate instructor for whom there is no waste.
+Personally, I believe he was willing to tell corporations that they must take responsibility for their products, pushing aside the notion of disposable, and viewing Mother Nature as the ultimate instructor for whom there is no waste.

 These principles can be beacons for manufacturers in all markets—even those currently using toxic chemical ingredients.
 Because companies can make decisions to change – they can decide that toxic chemicals have no place in a healthy economic ecosystem, and they can review their vendors, change vendors, and even (as Richard Branson has proven) develop their needed components in-house to better oversee the production process and maintain values and ethics.